MicroStrategy/rest-api-docs/docs/common-workflows/manage-metric-objects/retrieve-a-metrics-definition.md

 ---
-title: Workflow Sample - Retrieve a Metric's Definition
+title: Workflow sample - Retrieve a metric's definition
-sidebar_label: Retrieve a Metric's Definition
+sidebar_label: Retrieve a metric's definition
 description: This topic covers several workflows for retrieving a metric's definition.
 ---